What is the PEACE IV Programme?

 What projects have received funding to date under the PEACE IV Programme?

-Please see below a list of projects which have been awarded funding under the current PEACE Programme (2014-2020).
+Please see below a list of projects which have been awarded funding under the current PEACE IV Programme (2014-2020).
+This information is correct as of the end of August 2019.

 - List of PEACE IV funded projects (English version)

-- List of PEACE IV funded projects (French translation)
+- List of PEACE IV funded projects (French version)

 For more information on any of the projects funded please contact us via email: email@example.com